 - 1. Turn the "IDLER" switch to "HIGH". - 2.
 Turn the "IGNITION" switch to "ON". - 3.
-Press the Glow Plug button for 20 to 30 seconds. (maximum 60 seconds). - 4.
+Press the Glow Plug button for 15-20 seconds. - 4.
 Press the Glow Plug and the Start button at the same time.
 When the engine starts running, release both buttons.
-If the engine fails to start in 20 seconds, wait 30 seconds and repeat the above procedure.
+If the engine fails to start in 60 seconds, wait 30 seconds and repeat the above procedure.
+Do not allow the starter motor to run continuously for more then 20 seconds.

 - 5. Observe the oil pressure.
-If no pressure shows within 30 seconds, stop the engine and consult the engine operating manual.
-To stop the engine, turn the "IGNITION" switch to "OFF". - If the engine protection warning light comes on during cranking or after start up, the "IGNITION" switch must be turned "OFF" to reset the engine protection system. - 7.
+If no pressure shows within 20 seconds, stop the engine and consult the engine operating manual.
+To stop the engine, turn the "IGNITION" switch to "OFF". - 6.
+If the engine protection warning light comes on during cranking or after start up, the "IGNITION" switch must be turned "OFF" to reset the engine protection system. - 7.
 Allow the engine to run at high idle speed for several minutes to warm the engine.
 Stop the engine and recheck the oil level, after allowing sufficient time for the oil to drain into the pan.
 If the level is down, fill it to the full mark again.
 The engine controls were properly set at the factory and should require no adjusting when received.